-- □ Signed and had a parent/guardian sign the 2022-2023 Student Contract at the end of this Handbook and returned it to Mr. Pihl by the posted deadline. - □ Met all requirements outlined in the Student Contract - Met the attendance requirements - D Provided proof of payment for Jackson High School's ASB membership. - □ Registered with FIRST through STIMS online.
-Paper forms cannot be provided. - □ Had a parent complete the FIRST parent/guardian online Consent and Release Form through STIMS.
-Paper forms cannot be provided. - □ Had an adult family member attend (preferred) and/or have personally attended the team's fall information night. - □ Paid annual team fee by the posted deadline - □ Paid booster dues by the posted deadline - □ Passed required team certifications--including, but not limited to, the machine shop safety quiz and game rules test--by the posted deadline - Participated in at least two fundraisers - Depending on the event, participation is defined as event promotion, volunteering, donating supplies, or meeting a minimum sales requirement.
-Proof will be required. - □ Supported the team in hosting the PNW Block Party FRC off-season event. - □ Volunteered at one PNW district FLL event.
+$\ \square$ Returned a signed 2023-2024 Student Contract (at the end of this handbook) to Mr. P by the posted deadline Met all requirements outlined in the Student Contract Met attendance requirements Provided proof of payment for Jackson High School's ASB membership.
+Registered with FIRST through their online system.
+Paper forms cannot be provided.
+Had a parent complete the FIRST parent/guardian online Consent and Release Form.
+Paper forms cannot be provided Had an adult family member attend (preferred) and/or have personally attended the team's fall information night.
+Paid annual team fee by the posted deadline Paid booster dues by the posted deadline Passed required team certificationsincluding, but not limited to, the machine shop safety quiz and game rules testby the posted deadline Participated in at least two fundraisers.
+Depending on the event, participation is defined as event promotion, volunteering, donating supplies, or meeting a minimum sales requirement.
+Proof is required.
+Supported the team in hosting the PNW Block Party FRC off-season event.
+Volunteered at one PNW district FLL event.
 Proof of participation is required.
-Submit proof per instructions. - □ Supported the team-hosted FTC event (at JHS) - □ Attended the FRC season kickoff event in January.
+Submit proof per instructions.
+Supported the team-hosted FTC event (at JHS) Attended the EPC case n kickoff event in January